huggingface/hub-docs/docs/hub/models-uploading.md

 model = MyModel.from_pretrained("username/my-awesome-model")
 ```

 As can be seen, the only thing required is to inherit from `PyTorchModelHubMixin`.
-All attributes will be automatically serialized as a `config.json`.
+All attributes will be automatically serialized in a `config.json` file.

 This comes with automated download metrics, meaning that you'll be able to see how many times the model is downloaded, the same way they are available for models integrated natively in the Transformers, Diffusers or Timm libraries.
 With this mixin class, each separate checkpoint is stored on the Hub in a single repository consisting of 2 files: